voigtstefan/Rbitcoincharts/README.md

 # Usage
 **Warning: Do not run the data_crawler unnecessary often, bitcoincharts requires users to restrict data requests to maximal once per 15 minutes!**

+Before you download the package make sure you have the `tidyverse` and the `R.utils` locally installed!

+    install.packages('tidyverse')
+    install.packages('R.utils')

 You can easily download the source files as a complete package in *R*:

     # install.packages(devtools)